cmuparlay/parlayhash/README.md

 copyable key and value types when supplied hash and equality functions for the keys.

 The tables marked with ** are "semi" growable.
-In particular they all sharded and to perform well one needs to select the right number of shards, which depends on the expected size and number of threads.
+In particular they are all sharded and to perform well one needs to select the right number of shards, which depends on the expected size and number of threads.
 For the experiments given below we selected 2^14 shards for all, except